 4. The price of Bitcoin

 El Salvador has notoriety with the crypto crowd.
-It single-handedly sparked a boom in tourism as crypto fans continue to descend on El Salvador to observe and part take in an economy that accepts Bitcoin everywhere.
+It single-handedly sparked a boom in tourism as crypto fans continue to descend on El Salvador to observe and part take in an economy that accepts Bitcoin in many places.

 El Salvador is a short flight away from the US, making it accessible to a horde of crypto fans.
 As big money has been made in the crypto space, some of this money will inevitably flow down to El Salvador, which has positioned itself, from a PR point of view, as the most crypto-friendly jurisdiction.